-- 1. This is normally only permitted where the student has serious mitigating circumstances and the Additional Consideration Panel recommends this approach to the Assessment Board. - 2.
-The student does not complete or progress to the next Part of the programme but instead repeats all the modules in the current Part during the following academic year, - 3.
-The student attends the Institution, and has full access to all facilities, - 4.
-The marks that can be achieved are not capped, and the student is entitled to the resit opportunities available.
-However, a student is not able to carry forward any credit from previous attempts at the programme. - (iii) Any other retake and repeat options, including completion of outstanding work in the following academic year whilst continuing with the next Part of the programme, must be dealt with via the Personal Study Plan procedure.
-Where these are approved the Assessment Board must make it clear that failure to pass the work being repeated will normally result in withdrawal from the programme, even if modules from the next Part of the programme have been successfully completed.
+- (a) This is normally only permitted where the student has serious mitigating circumstances and the Additional Consideration Panel recommends this approach to the Assessment Board. - (b) For undergraduate programmes, the student does not graduate or progress to the next year of the programme but instead repeats all the modules in the current year during the following academic year, - (c) For a postgraduate programme with a normal full-time duration of more than a calendar year that includes multiple progression points, the student does not complete or progress to the next part of study but instead repeats all the modules in the current part of study during the following academic year, - (d) For a postgraduate programme with a normal full-time duration of one calendar year or less, the student must repeat the entire programme, - (e) The student attends the Institution, and has full access to all facilities, - (f) The marks that can be achieved are not capped, and the student is entitled to the resit opportunities available.
+However, a student is not able to carry forward any credit previously passed on the programme. - (iii) Any other retake and repeat options, including completion of outstanding work in the following academic year whilst continuing with the next part or year of the programme (trailing outstanding work), must be dealt with via the Personal Study Plan procedure.
+However, no additional resit, retake or repeat opportunities than what are outlined in these regulations can be granted for any student or assessment (see paragraphs 1.7 (ii) and 1.7 (f) above). - (iv) Outstanding work can only be trailed from the preceding part or year of the programme to the next (e.g. modules not passed in year or part 1 of a programme must be completed during year or part 2 of the programme and not trailed to year or part 3).
+Where trailing outstanding work is approved the Assessment Board must make it clear that failure to pass the work being retaken will normally result in withdrawal from the programme, even if modules from the next part or year of the programme have been successfully completed. - (g) If, having exhausted all permitted resit, compensation, retake and repeat opportunities, a student still fails to meet the requirements to progress or to complete the programme but satisfies the requirements for a lower qualification, where the lower qualification is recognised as a qualification in the Programme Specification, the lower qualification will normally be awarded.

-- (h) If, having exhausted all permitted resit, compensation, retake and repeat opportunities, a student still fails to meet the requirements for a particular Part of an undergraduate degree but satisfies the requirements for the previous Part, and where the previous Part is recognised as a qualification in the Programme Specification, the lower qualification will normally be awarded. - (i) Study Abroad Programme
+(h) Study Abroad Programme

-Study abroad programmes are made up of modules/components offered on other undergraduate Trinity Laban programmes and do not lead to a formal award.
-Credit for individual modules and/or components will be awarded on successful completion of module/component assessments as outlined in the programme specification.
+Study abroad programmes are made up of modules/components offered on other undergraduate programmes and do not lead to a formal award.
+Credit for individual modules and/or components will be awarded on successful completion of module/component assessments as outlined in the Programme Specification.

-Resit provision will normally be aligned with that of the 'host' programme from which the modules are taken and is subject to the regulations outlined in point e. above.
+Resit provision will normally be aligned with that of the 'host' programme from which the modules are taken and is subject to the regulations outlined in point1.7 (d) above.